storj/ipfs-go-ds-storj/README.md

 `$updateBloomFilter` is an optional boolean that enables the bloom filter updater.
 If not set, the updater is disabled.

+`nodeConnectionPoolCapacity` is an optional total number of connections to keep open in the Storj node connection pool.
+Default: 500.

+`nodeConnectionPoolKeyCapacity` is an optonal maximum number of connections to keep open per Storj node in the connection pool.
+Zero means no limit.
+Default: 5.

+`nodeConnectionPoolIdleExpiration` is an optional duration for how long a connection in the Storj node connection pool is allowed to be kept idle.
+Zero means no expiraton.
+Default: 2m.

+`satelliteConnectionPoolCapacity` is an optional total number of connections to keep open in the Storj satellite connection pool.
+Default: 10.

+`satelliteConnectionPoolKeyCapacity` is an optonal maximum number of connections to keep open per Storj satellite in the connection pool.
+Zero means no limit.
+Default: 0.

+`satelliteConnectionPoolIdleExpiration` is an optional duration for how long a connection in the Storj satellite connection pool is allowed to be kept idle.
+Zero means no expiraton.
+Default: 2m.

 If you are configuring a brand new ipfs instance without any data, you can overwrite the `datastore_spec` file with:

 ```json